AlexanderC/nestjs-mtenant/README.md

 ### Rationale

+*Warning: This module is wased on `async_hooks`, which is still an experimental feature.
+Use it on your own risk!*

 Multitenancy is widely used acros the web as software deployment options called **whitelabels**.
 Data in between tenants are separated, however nowadays there is business by sharing data inbetween the peer businesses; as an example might serve a E-commerce platform that shares their clients with twin/friendly shop, or there's some unified backoffice interface...
 Thus a good idea would be